fmshja/SEP-2---G16-Project/README.md

 5. Click "check & install".

 ### Profile page, `com_profile_page`
 This component houses the profile page functionality.
 After user registration and log in, the user is redirected here.
 If user is redirected here fresh out of registration, they are then required to submit some additional information here.
 This information is used to initialize some other site functionalities.

-This component also has the Python script which performs the matching of users into groups of any size.
-This is because currently this script, `run.py`, is currently invoked by the admin view of the profile page component.

-This doesn't necessarily have to be done in this component, and it could be edited out of there and into another component, or made into its own standalone application that's run either manually or periodically.

-The script itself doesn't depend on any files used in the component.
-It just needs connecting colleagues python library `cc_matching.py` to be importable, and an access to a valid database.

-There is also an optional file `visualization.py`, which creates a simple visualization as a series of graphviz graphs and their rendered png images.
-This file requires both the [graphiz python library](https://pypi.org/project/graphviz/), and the [graphviz software, dot](https://www.graphviz.org/download/).

 Dependencies:
 * Table 'app_users'